This is a wonderful city. It would be worth travelling a thousand miles to see it - Torquato Tasso, 16th century Italian poet

 After three days here it had completely captured our hearts and I wanted to shout about it from the rooftops.
 Mantua is the city that has everything: fantastic food, world-renowned art, stunning buildings and churches and to top it all off, it's surrounded by lakes so it's also got a spectacularly beautiful location.

-Catching my first glimpse of the city, I actually gasped.
+I actually gasped as I caught my first glimpse of the city.
 We were driving across Ponte Legnano and there it was in all its glory - the fortifications of Palazzo Ducale straight ahead, topped by the dome of Sant' Andrea.
 There can be few greater introductions to a city and from that point on it only got better.

 One important thing to note: there are parking restrictions in much of the historic centre so if you have a hire car, you'll need to think about where to leave it overnight.
 We used one of the multistory carparks on the outskirts of the city as it had a rate of €8 per day and you can come and go as often as you wish.